craitano/picoCTF_2018_writeups/Forensics/Desrouleaux.md

 ### Problem:

 Our network administrator is having some trouble handling the tickets for all of of our incidents.
 Can you help him out by answering all the questions?
-Connect with `nc 2018shell2.picoctf.com 10493`. [incidents.json](https://2018shell3.picoctf.com/static/9a34d3edda040f8c10c208405804ebea/incidents.json)
+Connect with `nc 2018shell2.picoctf.com 10493`. [incidents.json](incidents.json)

+##### Hints:
+> If you need to code, python has some good libraries for it.

 ### Solution:

 I first opened the json file and established a connection to the given port.
 I then looked at the information in the json file to answer the questions:

 __Q1:__ What is the most common source IP address?
 If there is more than one IP address that is the most common, you may give any of the most common ones.
 __A1:__ 53.196.3.10